On two-variable guarded fragment logic with expressive local Presburger constraints: The satisfiability of GP² with arithmetic over 𝔑∞

-Next, we define a system of linear constraints that captures whether a certain configuration can be realized. \begin{defi} For an edge $(\pi_1,\eta,\pi_2)$ in a graph $G$, let $\cZ_{\pi_1,\eta,\pi_2}^{G}$ be the following system of linear constraints:
+Next, we define a system of linear constraints that captures whether a certain configuration can be realised. \begin{defi} For an edge $(\pi_1,\eta,\pi_2)$ in a graph $G$, let $\cZ_{\pi_1,\eta,\pi_2}^{G}$ be the following system of linear constraints: